wzab/gpio-qemu-demo/README.md

 This repository contains the files used to demonstrate the emulation of GPIO in QEMU based on the [vhost-device](https://github.com/rust-vmm/vhost-device).
 I have slightly modified the original implementation and published it in [my fork, branch gpio-python](https://github.com/wzab/vhost-device/tree/gpio-python).
+Please note that I use `podman` in my demo.
+If you want, you may use `docker` instead.

 ## How to prepare the demo on Linux
 * Check out the repository.
 Go to the `gpio-qemu-demu/podman` subdirectory.